Durag: History

-American singer and bassist Thundercat's album It Is What It Is features the song entitled "Dragonball Durag".
-The lyrics references the headwear as the title piece to impress women.
-The durag referenced has a pattern taken from popular Japanese television cartoon Dragon Ball.

-Rapper Royce da 5'9" has a song on the 2020 album The Allegory entitled "Rhinestone Doo Rag".

-Rihanna wore a durag on the cover of the British Vogue, which marked a milestone of durags as seen as a fashion symbol.

-The character of Leon Black on Curb Your Enthusiasm is famous for wearing his durag on the show.

-In 2021, contestant Symone wore an outfit with a durag, which extended to a train, on the thirteenth season of RuPaul's Drag Race.

-The rapper Baby Keem, with a feature from Travis Scott, released a single in 2021 with the name "durag activity".

-Kvarforth, frontman of the Swedish depressive suicidal black metal band Shining, is known to wear a durag as part of his onstage look, in contrast to the corpse paint traditionally synonymous with black metal.

 Bans and controversy

 In 1995, the National Football League (NFL) considered banning players from wearing "bandanas, known as do-rags."
 League executive Gene Washington said durags were associated with crime and gang violence but insisted that the idea was "driven largely by black people, not white people."
 Safety Merton Hanks said that he wore one because it made his helmet fit better and was therefore akin to safety equipment.
 Ultimately, the league decided to take no action.
 In 2001, however, the league owners voted 30–1 to ban players from wearing all headwear under helmets except for "skull caps" in what the league claimed was "a matter of image."
 Although there were concerns that the move may have been racially biased, the league again framed the ban as being originated by black members of their competition committee, including Denny Green.
 Some players argued unsuccessfully that wearing durags under helmets helped them prevent hair loss.

 During a preseason game in 2000, the National Basketball Association (NBA) told Indiana Pacers player Sam Perkins that he could not wear a durag because it was "a safety hazard."
 In October 2005, the NBA issued a dress code which, among other changes, forbade players from wearing durags not just on the court but while engaged in any manner of team or league business.

 Some United States high schools have attempted to ban the wearing of durags.
 When John Muir High School in Pasadena, California, banned durags as part of a school dress-code policy, the Black Student Union staged a peaceful walk-out in February 2019.
 Protesting students contended that school administrators banned the headwear because of its affiliation with gang culture, although the principal claimed that durags were banned because "of values we have for how we present ourselves at school".